mijaelb/talemaker/README.md

 # TaleMaker

-This is a forked repository from [Nerfies website](https://nerfies.github.io) which contains source code for the [TaleMaker website](https://mijaelb.github.io/talemaker/).
+This is a forked repository from [Nerfies website](https://nerfies.github.io) which contains source code used for the [TaleMaker website](https://mijaelb.github.io/talemaker/).

 If you find TaleMaker inspiring for your work please cite:
 ```